f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 Enabling AOM Access for SSH via CLI
 -----------------------------------

-To enable AOM access over SSH via the CLI us the following commands.
+To enable AOM access over SSH via the CLI use the following commands.

 .. code-block:: bash